fkhadra/react-toastify/README.md

 ## How it works ?

 The component use a dead simple pubsub(observer pattern) to listen and trigger event.
-The pubsub allow us to display a toast from everywhere in your app.
+The pubsub allow us to display a toast from everywhere in our app.

 - Add a ToastContainer to your app